adamsilver/fdpb/04-book-a-flight.md

 >
 ```

-- The role is set to `combobox` indicating that this is more than just a regular text box.
+- The role is set to `combobox` denoting it's enhanced behaviour beyond a regular text box.
 - The `aria-autocomplete` attribute indicates that a list of options will appear from which the user can choose.
 - The `aria-expanded` attributes tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
 - The `autocomplete` attribute is set to `off` to stop browsers making their own suggestions interfering with those offered by the component itself.